Hupperich-Manuel/LSTM-XGBoost-Hybrid-Forecasting/README.md

 -->MAE:8.59...
 ```

 Focusing just on the results obtained, you should question why on earth using a more complex algorithm as LSTM or XGBoost it is.
-Well the answer can be seen when plotting the predictions:
+Well, the answer can be seen when plotting the predictions:

 <p align="center">
     <img src= "https://user-images.githubusercontent.com/67901472/152657200-2003893d-49e3-4a33-952a-9daa6dca81a5.png">